 Doctors recommend gradually losing weight to improve NAFLD.
 Rapid weight loss and malnutrition can make liver disease worse.

 No medicines have been approved to treat NAFLD—either NAFL or NASH.
 However, researchers are studying medicines that may improve these conditions.

 For safety reasons, talk with your doctor before using dietary supplements, such as vitamins, or any complementary or alternative medicines or medical practices.
 Some herbal remedies can actually damage your liver.

 How do doctors treat the complications of NASH?

-If NASH leads to cirrhosis, doctors can treat the health problems caused by cirrhosis with medicines, operations, and other medical procedures.
-If cirrhosis leads to liver failure, you may need a liver transplant.
+If NASH leads to cirrhosis, doctors can treat many complications of cirrhosis with medicines, minor medical procedures, and surgery.
+People with liver failure or liver cancer may need a liver transplant to restore health.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases